Auburn station (Sound Transit): History

-In response to high demand at Auburn station's parking garage, where stalls are filled before late morning trains, a second garage was proposed as part of transit ballot measures in 2007 and 2008.
+In response to high demand at Auburn station's parking garage, where stalls are filled before late-morning trains, a second garage was proposed as part of transit ballot measures in 2007 and 2008.
 The 2008 measure was passed by voters and allocated $30 million for a new garage, but the project was deferred in 2010 due to a decline in sales tax revenue collected by Sound Transit.
 Funding for the project was restored in early 2016, along with funding for pedestrian and bicycle improvements in downtown Auburn.
 In late 2017, Sound Transit and the City of Auburn selected a former lumber store two blocks west of city hall as the preferred location for the parking garage.
-The 500-stall garage and other improvements are expected to cost $60 million and be constructed between 2022 and 2024.
+The 500-stall garage and other improvements were expected to cost $60 million and be completed by 2024, but the garage's opening was later delayed to 2027.

 Services

 Auburn station is served by 13 daily round-trips on the Sounder S Line, which travel north to King Street Station in Downtown Seattle and south to Tacoma Dome Station or Lakewood station on weekdays.
 Sounder trains travel from Auburn to Seattle in approximately 35 minutes and to Tacoma in 28 minutes.
 The station is also a major transit hub for South King County and has six bus bays that are served by Sound Transit Express, King County Metro, and Pierce Transit.
 Sound Transit Express route 566 begins in Auburn and travels north on State Route 167 to Kent station, Renton, Bellevue Transit Center, and Overlake Transit Center; Auburn is an intermediate stop for route 578, which connects Puyallup station to Downtown Seattle, via Sumner station and Federal Way Transit Center.
 King County Metro's routes 180, 181, and 186 connect the station to Green River College, Enumclaw, Federal Way, Kent, and Seattle–Tacoma International Airport.
 King County Metro also runs several dial-a-ride routes from the station to Algona, Pacific, Enumclaw, northern Auburn, and The Outlet Collection Seattle (formerly the Supermall).
 Pierce Transit's Route 497 is a shuttle between the station and a park and ride in the Lakeland Hills neighborhood, with timed connections to Sounder trains.
 During horse racing season at Emerald Downs, Sound Transit also operates the Pony Express shuttle from Auburn station.